567WebSystems/Weekly_Reports/prog_report2_567.md

 ## What we are doing:

-Our development work started off on a test branch to try out the NodeJS backend framework.
+Our development work started off with [nodejs-testing](https://github.com/567WebSystems/project2alpha/tree/nodejs-testing), our second branch, to try out the NodeJS backend framework.
 Specifically, how it integrates with the Google Calendar API.
-After setting up a NodeJS project and referencing the developer documentation (https://developers.google.com/calendar/quickstart/nodejs), the first connection to the API was established.
+After setting up a NodeJS project and referencing the [developer documentation](https://developers.google.com/calendar/quickstart/nodejs), the first connection to the API was established.

 When there are no scheduled events, the API shows the following: